The Thai Wai is the Form of Greeting Used in Thailand, Here’s How to Do it Properly

 When somebody wais to you in Thailand, wai back.
 The tip though for foreigners here is, because the one who is junior in rank, age or profession should wai first, make sure you wai with a lower level wai than the one given to you, unless you know the person is on the same social standing as you.

 For instance, if a shop keeper wais to you, you will most likely get the normal level of wai.
-You can then respond with the lowest level of wai, the one where the finger tips reach below the chin.
+You can then respond with the lowest level of wai.
 If you’re a teacher though and a parent wais to you, wai back with a wai of the same level as, technically, you’re on the same level of social standing.

 The big problem Westerners often have when they wai is what to do with their elbows.
 Elbows should be tucked into the body, not flapping around like you are doing the chicken dance.